mindspore-ai/docs/docs/mindelec/docs/source_en/incremental_learning.md

     ![TE_for_Maxwell](./images/piad/pretrain_model.png)

 - For the new equations, incrementally train latent vector and neural network to solve the new problems quickly.
 We provide two incremental training modes:
-    - $\textit{finetune_latent_with_model}$: this mode updates the latent vector and network structure simultaneously and only needs to load the pre-trained model for incremental training.
+    - finetune_latent_with_model: this mode updates the latent vector and network structure simultaneously and only needs to load the pre-trained model for incremental training.
-    - $\textit{finetune_latent_only}$: as shown in the following figure, this mode freezes the network structure and updates the latent vector only.
+    - finetune_latent_only: as shown in the following figure, this mode freezes the network structure and updates the latent vector only.

     ![TE_for_Maxwell](./images/piad/finetune_latent.png)

-### Importing dependency
+### Importing Dependency

 Import the modules on which this tutorial depends.